AaronDemond/EasternWeb/README.md

 Framework for Crypto and Traditional market analysis
 ------
-Use the website (see: src/website) as a local API to gather market data.
+Use the project (see: src/website) as a local API to gather market data.
+Analysis tools in development.

 Runtime Instructions (uses Python3):
 ----------------